dbt-labs/dbt-database-adapter-scaffold/README.md

 dbt is the T in ELT.
 Organize, cleanse, denormalize, filter, rename, and pre-aggregate the raw data in your warehouse so that it's ready for analysis.

 ## dbt-database-adapter-scaffold
-The `dbt-database-adapter-scaffold` package is a user-friendly interactive way to build out a new adapter that we nor the community have taken into account yet.
+The `dbt-database-adapter-scaffold` package is a user-friendly interactive way to build out a new adapter.

 ## Getting started